Our outreach team provides women experiencing Domestic Abuse with vital information and support.

 We operate Monday to Friday 9am to 5pm and can be contacted on 01773 719111 (except weekends and Bank Holidays).
 We have a confidential answerphone at other times or when we are unavailable.
 If you prefer to text us then please do so on: 07914 634190.
 We will aim to get back to you the same day or next working today.

 Broxtowe Women’s Project offers access to free legal information and advice in cases of domestic violence and abuse.
-We’re working with local solicitors to give women and families who need it the chance to access the advice they may need to move forward in their lives.
+We work with local solicitors to help women and families access the legal advice they need to move forward in their lives.

 Outreach workers will discuss this opportunity with you in a bid to make legal advice and support more accessible and easy to understand.
 The help you receive should clarify what legal advice might be available to you.